 To start the peer review, the nurse sends the medical and diagnostic reports to a physician on the medical management company’s panel of doctors.
 Depending on the nature of the requested review, often a specialist in the type of medicine being provided (orthopedic, neurologist, etc.) is assigned to review the medical information for the purpose of confirming the appropriateness and quality of the provided medical care.

 The peer review is both an effective and productive tool to mitigate medical treatment issues.
 After the medical management company’s physicians thoroughly review the medical information regarding an injured employee, a teleconference takes place with the injured employee’s treating physician.
-By collaborating with the injured employee’s medical provider, a treatment plan based on medical necessity is developed and agreement reached.
+By collaborating with the injured employee’s medical provider, a treatment plan based on medical necessity is developed and an agreement reached.

 If the employee’s physician is too busy to discuss the employee’s medical treatment or for any other reason declines to discuss the medical treatment with the peer review physician, the peer review physician completes a report outlining the peer review physician’s findings and recommendations.